russiann/flex-calendar/README.md

 # FlexCalendar

-A Elegant Calendar Built With Angular.js
+An Elegant Calendar Built With Angular.js

 ## Installation